cogentcore/lab/docs/content/physics.md

 ## Shapes

-The elemental shapes are a `Box`, `Sphere`, `Cylinder` (Cone if one radius is 0), and `Capsule`: [[doc:physics.Shapes]].
+The elemental shapes are a `Plane`, `Sphere`, `Capsule`, `Cylinder`, `Cone`, and `Box`: [[doc:physics.Shapes]].
 The `Size` property on bodies is always the _half_ size, such as the radius or the half-height of a cylinder or capsule.
 This is used in `newton-physics` and makes more sense for center-based computations: physics operates on the center-of-mass of a body.
 Consistent with the overall coordinate system, the `Cylinder` and `Capsule` are oriented with `Y` as the height dimension, which is unfortunately inconsistent with the Z=up convention in `newton-physics`.

+### Multi-shape bodies

+The newton-physics framework, and MuJoCo upon which it is based, support multiple shapes per body, which can then be integrated to produce an aggregate inertia.
+This adds an additional level of complexity and management overhead, which we are currently avoiding in favor of putting the shapes directly on the body, so each body has 1 and only 1 shape.
+This simplifies collision considerably as well.
+It would not be difficult to add a shape layer at some point in the future.
+The same goes for Mesh, SDF, and HeightField types.

 ## Joints